sockitfpga/SoCKit_board/README.md

 The SoCKit Development Kit presents a robust hardware design platform built around the Altera Cyclone V System-on-Chip (SoC) FPGA, which integrates an ARM-based hard processor system (HPS) consisting of processor, peripherals and memory interfaces tied seamlessly with a 110K Logic Elements FPGA fabric using a high-bandwidth interconnect backbone.
 The SoCKit development board includes hardware such as high-speed DDR3 memory, video and audio capabilities, Ethernet networking, and much more.

+**Looking for using SoCkit as a MiSTer compatible board?** Have a look at https://github.com/sockitfpga/MiSTer_SoCkit

 The folders contain the following information:

 * **Tutorials**: Basic tutorials for learning how to use Quartus (Block diagram editor and Verilog code editor), Platform designer (Qsys), Intel SoC EDS (Embedded Development Suite).